ABOUT THE OWNER

 I began my career in 2010, I apprenticed under Lee from LLCooltatts initially as an aspiring tattoo artist, I had always been artistic and creative and Lee gave me an opportunity I am still so thankful for today.
 I didn't become a Tattooist in the end but it was how I got my "foot through the door" into this industry.

 In 2011 I enrolled on an above-the-waist body piercing "course".
 The course was over four days.
-The first piercing I ever did was a tongue and I was absolutely terrified, I had not been shown how to mark or pierce it, just thrown into it and told to aim for the mark.
-THAT was my so called training.
+The first piercing I ever did was a tongue and I was terrified, I had not been shown how to mark or pierce it, just thrown into it and told to aim for the mark.
+That was my so-called training.

 "Naïve and brains brand new"

-Over the years I worked in numerous studios, each of them I learnt valuable lessons, not only as a piercer but in business too.
+Over the years I worked in numerous studios, and in each of them, I learnt valuable lessons, not only as a piercer but in business too.